When is surgery indicated for the bunion?

 The following considerations will represent the standard questions that a professional might consider when discussing surgery with you.

-Where mobility (M) is reduced this will limit our capacity to enjoy walking and other activities.
-Foot discomfort (D) caused by everyday shoes not fitting because of the alignment of our foot adds to the problem.
+Where mobility (M) is reduced, this will limit our capacity to enjoy walking and other activities.
+Foot discomfort (D) caused by everyday shoes not fitting because of our foot’s alignment adds to the problem.
 Footwear education should be provided.
-This comprises checking our shoes for fit, design and suitability.
-So often old shoes are not replaced because they become old faithful.
+This comprises checking our shoes for fit, design, and suitability.
+So often, old shoes are not replaced because they become old faithful.

-Discomfort (D) levels of pain are assessed between 0-10.
-Once the pain scales to 3 upwards then clearly matters need investigating.
-Ask yourself what level of pain or discomfort you experience?
+Discomfort (D) levels of pain are assessed between 0 and 10.
+Once the pain scales to 3 upwards, then clearly, matters need investigating.
+Ask yourself what level of pain or discomfort you experience.
 How long does this pain last?
 Do you need to take medication for pain?

-Secondary features affect each of the three components of alignment, the integrity of tissue and discomfort (A.I.D) A secondary feature means that the primary problem (the bunion) may well be causing additional foot deformity such as toe buckling (hammertoes).
-Skin problems such as corns in between the toes.
-Irreversible tissue concerns (I) may be associated with medical factors such as nerve sensory reduction associated with diabetes
+Secondary features affect each of the three components of alignment: the integrity of tissue and discomfort (A.I.D).
+A secondary feature means that the primary problem (the bunion) may well be causing additional foot deformities, such as toe buckling (hammertoes), or skin problems, such as corns between the toes.
+Irreversible tissue concerns (I) may be associated with medical factors, such as nerve sensory reduction associated with diabetes.
+Where conservative methods, including the use of orthoses, splints, and taping, fail to assist with (A) alignment, surgery may be an option.
+Problems higher in the leg and body can be associated with poor alignment, causing pain in the knee, hip, and back.
+Podiatrists can assess your walking ability.

 Surgery should achieve all aims of A.I.D